hathorhealer/Genetic-Algorithm-Simulated-Annealing/README.md

 # Genetic Algorithm Simulated Annealing
- BSc Project of Vincent Pansegrouw on Genetic Algorithms and Simulated Annealing
+ BSc Project of Vi Pansegrouw on Genetic Algorithms and Simulated Annealing